Factory Acts: Factory Act 1850 (the Compromise Act)

 Various public meetings in the textile districts subsequently passed motions regretting that the 58-hour week had not been more stoutly defended, with various stalwarts of the Ten-Hour Movement (various Cobbetts and Fieldens (John Fielden now being dead) and Richard Oastler) offering their support and concurring with criticism of Ashley's actions, but nothing came of this: the meetings were poorly attended (that at Manchester was attended by about 900) and the Ten-Hour Movement had now effectively run its course.

 Children (8–13) were not covered by this act: it had been the deliberate intention of the Labour of Children, etc., in Factories Act 1833 (10 & 11 Vict. c.
 29) that a mill might use two sets of children on a relay system and the obvious method of doing so did not require split shifts.
-A further act, the Factories Act 1853 (16 & 17 Vict. c.
+A further act, the Factory Act 1853 (16 & 17 Vict. c.
 104), set similar limits on the hours within which children might work.